arkore/terradraw-workshop/docs/workshops/foss4g2025/leaflet.md

 ## What's Next?

-Now, you know how TerraDraw's unified API works across different mappling library through an example of Leaflet integration.
+Now, you know how Terra Draw's unified API works across different mappling library through an example of Leaflet integration.

 In the next step, I am going to introduce a maplibre plugin developed particularly for maplibre intergration easily.